-Just like the decision to untie the knot, the choice of whether to get separated or divorced is quite personal and needs much consideration.
-For those, who are not a hundred percent sure if they want to end their marital relationships, separating may be just the right thing to do, since they can get more time apart and still be able to work on their marriage to reunite eventually.
+Just like the decision to end a relationship, the choice of whether to get separated or divorced is quite personal and requires much consideration.
+For those, who are not a hundred percent sure if they want to break up for good, separating may be just the right thing to do, since they can get more time apart and still be able to work on their marriage to reunite eventually.

 Divorce Versus Separation

-When it comes to legal separation, then in most states, it is very similar to divorce, although it doesn’t mean an end of a marriage at all.
+When it comes to legal separation, in most states, it is very similar to divorce, although it doesn’t mean an end of a marriage at all.
 Under the Utah separation laws, married people can pursue separate maintenance.
-The latter one is all about deciding on the same divorce-related matters; however, if one or another spouse is going to remarry any time soon, he or she is supposed to ask a judge for a divorce on paper in the first place.
-The two procedures cost pretty the same, but those couples who got through a separation before divorce will pay twice as much in the long run.
+The latter one is all about deciding on the same divorce-related matters, such as custody, property division, and others, without legally ending a marriage.
+Therefore, if one or another spouse is planning to remarry any time soon, he or she is supposed to ask a judge for a divorce on paper in the first place.
+The two procedures cost pretty much the same, but those couples who go through separation before divorce will pay twice as much in the long run.

 While most spouses prefer to get separated simply because they strive to stay on their partners’ insurance policy, which is impossible in case of formal divorce, others decide to keep their marriage because they are too old to get remarried in the future and the very thought of remaining single for the rest of their life frightens them a lot.
 There are also some religious reasons that prevent many religious married people from untying the knot.
-All the mentioned and many other reasons matter.
 Every couple must weigh the advantages and disadvantages of each procedure to decide on which one is the best choice for them in their particular situation.

 How to File for a Separation in Utah

-Far not all spouses can pursue separate maintenance.
-Therefore, before starting the procedure, it is important for all couples to check if they are eligible to do so.
-To proceed with their case, every couple should meet at least one of the following conditions:
+Not all couples can pursue separate maintenance.
+Therefore, before starting the process, it is important for all spouses to check if they are eligible to do so.
+To do it, they should meet at least one of the following conditions:

 - A spouse who provides for their family refuses to maintain his or her partner;

-- One party has abandoned his or her partner for no good reason;
+- One party abandons his or her partner for no good reason;

 - One spouse, through no fault of his or her own, decides to move out.